argentsea/docfx/tutorials/configuration.md

 ***

 > [!CAUTION]
 > Displayed are all of the available properties.
 It is neither necessary nor wise to set all of them.
-All that is typically required for most connections is login information, a server or host name, and a database name.
+All that is minimally required for most connections is login information, a server or host name, and a database name.

-Each level in the Hereditary Configuration Hierarchy can use any of the properties on this list.
+Each level in the Hereditary Configuration Hierarchy can use *any* of the properties on this list.

 ### The Shard Identifier Type